kraiss/FES_RabbitMQ/step2_basics/README.md

 ### Fanout Exchange

  * Declare a fanout exchange and two queues bind to the exchange
+    * You can call queue_bind(..) on the channel to bind an exchange and to a queue
  * Publish **to the exchange** instead of the queue
     * What is happening ?